 Longfenggu Geological Area in the Beitou area of Yangmingshan National Park houses a steamy sight of bubbling and boiling natural hot springs which is as loud as its pungent sulphuric aroma.

-Furthermore, the Shilin District of Lengshuikeng is a sought-after area in the park as it houses hot spring baths which allows visitors to dip their feet in the mineral enriched water.
+Furthermore, the Lengshuikeng in the Shilin District is a sought-after area in the park as it houses hot spring baths which allows visitors to dip their feet in the mineral enriched water.

 From its former days as an active volcano, Yangmingshan National Park’s soil is highly acidic.
 Combined with the onset of northeast monsoons, which lowers the temperature of the park, this causes the vegetation to differ from areas sharing the same latitude.